nbeaver/cmd_oysters/README.rst

 - How is this different from, say, an offline cache of `commandlinefu`_?

 Commandlinefu is a remarkable and dedicated online community, but there are some things it lacks or was never designed to have, such as:

 #.
-Thorough metadata.
+Metadata and search based on metadata.
 #.
-Mergeable invocations instead of alternatives.
-  #.
-Independent search options.
-  #.
 Cross-referencing.
 #.
-Unique (SHA-1) and locality-sensitive (Nilsimsa) hashes of commands.
+Unique (SHA-1) and string similarity (Nilsimsa) hashes of commands.

-  In addition, the focus of commandlinefu is in providing a platform for commenting and upvoting, which is not the same as a customized repository of commands which may only be useful to their creator.
+In addition, the focus of commandlinefu is in providing a platform for commenting and upvoting, which is different from the focus of a customized repository of commands, many of which may only be useful to their creator.

 .. _commandlinefu: http://www.commandlinefu.com/